MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. On the Chat page, in the Options panel, ensure that your **gpt-35-turbo-16k** model deployment is selected.
 Then, in the main chat session panel, submit the prompt `Where can I stay in New York?`
 1. Review the response, which should be a generic answer from the model without any data from the index.
 1. On the Setup panel, select the **Add your data** tab, and then add the **brochures-index** project index and select the **hybrid (vector + keyword)** search type.

+   > **Note**: Some users are finding newly created indexes unavailable right away.
+Refreshing the browser usually helps, but if you're still experiencing the issue where it can't find the index you may need to wait until the index is recognized.

 1. After the index has been added and the chat session has restarted, resubmit the prompt `Where can I stay in New York?`
 1. Review the response, which should be based on data in the index.